 The Flaws of Standard Finance and the Rise of The “Behavioral Crew”

-In the first half of the twenty centuries, a group of economists believed that markets overall worked efficiently.
+In the first half of the twenty century, a group of economists believed that markets overall worked efficiently.
 In other words, we could assume by looking at the price of the assets exchanged through the stock exchanges that those prices were fairly valued.

 This leads to the development of investment strategies, mainly based on the Modern Portfolio Theory (MPT), of which Harry Markowitz, of the University of Chicago, was the prophet.
 In short, the MPT developed a financial toolbox that presumingly would give the investor the maximum return, based on the assumed risk the investor undertook.